ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.ecovacs-deebot/README.md

 * Deebot Ozmo Slim 10

 ## Installation

+It is recommended to use version 10 of Node.js or a newer version.

 This adapter uses the canvas library which might require additional installations, otherwise the installation in iobroker might result in an error:
 ```